michael-wise/rails-calendar-flexy/README.md

 # README
-This rails application uses showcases a Ruby Calendar class with several methods, and a view which shows the calendar in the sidebar as a list, or in the main section in the typical calendar month layout.
+This rails application uses a Ruby Calendar class with several methods, and a view which shows the calendar in the sidebar as a list, or conditionally, in the main section in the typical calendar month layout.

 ## The interesting parts
 #### lib/assets/calendar.rb